cidneyhamilton/cidney.org/uses.md

 ### Self-hosting

-* I self-host my cloud storage, personal git forge, IM server, and social media hub on [http://city-of-glass.net](http://city-of-glass.net).
-I began experimenting with [YuNoHost](https://yunohost.org/) towards the end of 2020 to make this less painful, and haven't gone back.
-I still occasionally host other things for experimentation and geekiness, but nothing I've tried to make stable.
+* I self-host Nextcloud and Mastodon on [http://city-of-glass.net](http://city-of-glass.net).
+Currently only for myself.